 SCR’s arms are straight from Dairugger, but simplified.
-The shoulders have different, smaller rotors, the paint apps have been eliminated and partially replaced by decals, and the pull-back motors has been removed.
+The shoulders have different, smaller rotors, the paint apps have been eliminated and partially replaced by decals, and the pull-back motors have been removed.
 The fists each use the mold from the original red Dairugger fist, and have retained their rocket-punch mechanism.

 The lions themselves are Frankensteins of Golion parts.
 Both use the head of the blue lion and the body of the yellow.
 The rear leg-lock mechanism has been reworked to attach and detach the lions onto OS’s extended treads via a button on the lions’ bellies.
 The back missile gimmick raises and lowers, but does not fire.
 The lion’s mouths are slack.
 Their tails are installed upside-down.